 2. Follow along the edge of the Root Glacier.
-This trail leads to both the Erie Mine, about 5 miles from Kennicott, and Erie Lake, about 7 miles from Kennicott.
-There you can see some spectacular views of the 6000 foot Stairway Icefall.
+This trail leads to the Root Glacier, about 2 miles from Kennicott, and to the base of Erie Mine, about 5 miles from Kennicott.
+Along the way, you can see some spectacular views of the 6000 foot Stairway Icefall.

 3. Walk back toward McCarthy along either the old railroad right-of-way or take the old wagon road past the Kennicott cemetery.
 These trails meet in McCarthy – about 5 miles from Kennicott – and you can catch a shuttle bus back if you want.

 For more detailed information about the hiking trails around Kennicott, see the National Park Service website.

 Fly-in day hikes are also available with St. Elias Alpine Guides.